NYC TV Mounting Insights

 • Use rubber isolation pads to stop resonance through shared walls.

-Poured Concrete & Plaster
+Poured Concrete Considerations

 Power, Devices & Final Checks